KINGTUT10101/SceneMan/README.md

 ---@param index integer The index of the scene.
 ---@return string|nil sceneName Name of topmost scene or nil if the stack is empty. sceneMan:getSceneAt (index)

+--- Get the names of the scenes in the current stack
+--- @return table<string> sceneNames An array of scene names function sceneMan:getCurrentStack ()

 --- Gets the index of a scene in the stack matching the provided name.
 --- This will ignore the frozen buffer.